 The UKNFS is an INGO [International Non-Governmental Organisation] registered as a not-for-profit company with charitable objectives with the UK Companies House, and is in the process — Summer-Autumn 2015 — of registering with the UK Charity Commission.

 Please also see our Constitution Page that details our our organisation Objectives: the page also includes UKNFS .

-Formerly a Trustee/Director of the Dorset Race Equality Council, and now its Organisation Development and Education Officer where he also works in the area of advocacy.
-He was 6 years ago founder of a Dorset-based multicultural learning society [OCES], and has been an Advisor to the Bournemouth University Chinese Students and Scholars Association [CSSA] for the past three years, playing a key role in reestablishing the CSSA at Bournemouth University from 2010.
+He was 10 years ago founder of a Dorset-based multicultural learning society [OCES], and has been an Advisor to the Bournemouth University Chinese Students and Scholars Association [CSSA] for the past three years, playing a key role in reestablishing the CSSA at Bournemouth University from 2010.
 Alan is also a professional artist with an international reputation in fine art drawing, and is the initiator and Lead Officer of the UKNFS Nepal International arts Programme [NIAP].
 He is an editor, proofreader, and article writer.

 He is a passionate and very active advocate of inclusive values and has a ‘One World Vision’ with an established record at a national level for combating prejudice on grounds of race and other — LGB&T — forms of discrimination in: he leads within the UKNFS on equality, diversity and anti-discrimination issues.